-SEGREGATED CONTAINMENT • All chemicals and waste must be segregated by these classes: acid, base, organic, or oxidizer.

-SEALED STORAGE • All chemicals must be stored in sealed containers, except for non-reactive solid products being dried.

-LABELING • Stored samples must be labeled with the full name of the primary hazard(s), the date, and the name of the preparer.
+SEGREGATED CONTAINMENT • All chemicals must be segregated according to these classes: acid, base, organic, or oxidizer.
+SEALED SAMPLES • All products must be stored in sealed containers, except for non-reactive solid products being dried.
+LABELING • Stored products must be labeled with the full name of the primary hazard(s), the date, and your name.

-7c

-CHEMICAL DISPOSAL VIOLATIONS
+CHEMICAL DISPOSAL

-SINKS • Absolutely no chemicals may be poured down the sink, with the exception of the rinse water from cleaning glassware.
+SINKS • Absolutely no chemicals may be poured down the sink, with the exception of rinse water from cleaning glassware.
 DISPOSAL AREA • The secondary containment area where waste bottles are stored must be kept clean from any spills.
 CHEMICAL COMPATIBILITY • All waste must be disposed according to the following classes of compatibility: acid, base, or organic.
 DESIGNATED CONTAINER • Unless otherwise directed, you may only use waste containers labeled with my initials (DHG).
 FILL LINE • All waste containers must be maintained with some empty space at the top.
 Never completely fill a waste container.

-LAB CLEANLINESS VIOLATIONS
+LAB CLEANLINESS

-COMMON AREAS • Items from common areas, such as filter papers, pipettes, and pH paper, should be properly disposed of.
+COMMON AREAS • Items from common areas, such as filter papers, pipettes, and pH paper, should be properly disposed.
 FUME HOODS • Any spills in fume hoods, including sand or residues left over from evaporation, should be clean up during lab.
 SINKS • No solid debris should be left in any of the sinks.
 Please help to ensure the strainers in the drains are also kept clean.
-GLASS AND NEEDLES • Broken glass and needles should only be disposed of in appropriate containers, never in regular trash cans.
+GLASS AND NEEDLES • Broken glass and needles should only be disposed of in appropriate containers, never in regular trash.
 EQUIPMENT • Any equipment used during a lab, such as hotplates or stands, must be properly stored before leaving lab.